arturadib/node-five/README.md

 This should used in applications that require more instant responsiveness (CPU-intensive!).

 #### stop()
-Stop calango's event loop.
+Stop Node-Five's event loop.
 Applications never exit without a call to this method.

-## calango.Window(width, height)
+## five.Window(width, height)

 Native window constructor with the given `height` and `width`.